Early Stage, HER2 Positive Breast Cancer Patients at Increased Risk of Recurrence

 In addition, women with HER2-positive tumors had 5.09 times the risk of recurrence and 7.81 times risk of distant recurrence than women with hormone receptor-positive tumors.

 The European subset confirmed the M. D. Anderson findings and showed reproducibility, said Gonzalez-Angulo.

 "The risk of recurrence was much higher than we suspected.
-With this study, we now have concrete evidence to discuss with our HER2 positive patients with even the smallest of tumors, and Herceptin alone or combined with chemotherapy should be strongly considered as adjuvant therapy," said Gonzalez-Angulo.
+With this study, we now have concrete evidence to discuss with our HER2 positive patients with even the smallest of tumors, and Herceptin alone or combined with chemotherapy should be strongly considered as adjuvant therapy," said Jennifer Litton, M.D., assistant professor in M. D. Anderson Department of Breast Medical Oncology, and also an author on the study.
 "This data should also encourage this subset of patients to be included in ongoing clinical trials with HER2-targeted therapies."

-Gonzalez-Angulo hopes that a specific, three-arm clinical trial can be designed comparing observation, Herceptin, and Herceptin combined with chemotherapy.
+Gonzalez-Angulo and Litton hope that a specific, three-arm clinical trial can be designed comparing observation, Herceptin, and Herceptin combined with chemotherapy.

 Currently, M. D. Anderson is a study site for BETH (BEvacizumab and Trastuzumab Adjuvant Therapy in HER2-positive Breast Cancer), an international Phase III trial investigating the benefits of combining Avastin and Herceptin, together with chemotherapy for early stage HER2-positive breast cancer.
 Vincente Valero, M.D., professor in the Department of Breast Medical Oncology and also an author on the JCO research, is the study's institutional PI.

 The study was funded, in part, by an ASCO Career Development Award and NCI grant, both awarded to Dr. Gonzalez-Angulo, and by the Nellie B. Connally Breast Cancer Research Fund.